We require the following information from each applicant.

 As part of their letter of intent, applicants should also briefly describe what they wish to do with their graduate degree, be it to pursue an academic career, to work in private industry, government, or the non-profit sector, or some other endeavor.
 An applicant’s ability to articulate the purpose of intended graduate study demonstrates a seriousness of purpose that we believe is reflective of likeliness for success at USC and beyond.

 Finally, applicants may wish to explain any unusual elements in the application (for instance, a semester of low grades or a weak GRE score), though we do not need a detailed account of the applicant’s personal problems.

 Visiting the Department

 Pursuing a graduate degree is a major decision and one that should be made after careful evaluation of the department to which one plans to apply.
 In addition to contacting faculty members via phone or email, applicants may wish to visit the Geography Department during the academic year.
 Visiting the department gives applicants an opportunity to see our facilities, to meet our faculty members and graduate students, to attend seminars, and to experience campus life at the University of South Carolina.
-To arrange a visit, applicants (or potential applicants) should contact the graduate director and/or the faculty members with whom he/she might work.
+To arrange a visit, applicants (or potential applicants) should contact the graduate director and/or the faculty members with whom they might work.

 Transferring Credits from Another Program

 Admitted applicants who have previously attended graduate school but who have not completed a graduate degree may be able to transfer up to 12 hours of course work credit hours that are not part of a completed certificate program or graduate degree toward a Master’s degree and 9 hours toward a doctoral degree.
 Transfer credit to a student’s program of study must be approved by the student’s advisor, the Graduate Director, and the Dean of the Graduate School.
 Further information on transferring credit can be found under Graduate Academic Regulations in the Graduate Bulletin.